py-why/dowhy/README.rst

     * How does the system interact with human behavior?
     * What is the effect of a system's recommendations on people's activity?

 Answering these questions requires causal reasoning.
-While many methods exist forcausal inference, it is hard to compare their assumptions and robustness of results.
+While many methods exist for causal inference, it is hard to compare their assumptions and robustness of results.
 DoWhy makes three contributions,

 1. Provides a principled way of modeling a given problem as a causal graph so that all assumptions explicit.
 2. Provides a unified interface for many popular causal inference methods, combining the two major frameworks of graphical models and potential outcomes.